sethherr/grape-doorkeeper/README.markdown

 First `bundle install` and `rake db:setup`

-Run `rake start` to get the server running locally.
-It runs at [http://localhost:3001](http://localhost:3001)
+Run `./start` to get the server running locally.
+It runs at [http://localhost:3003](http://localhost:3003)

 You will want to change [config/initializers/secret_token.rb](config/initializers/secret_token.rb) and export `DEVISE_SECRET_KEY` (see config/initializers/devise.rb).